2025-ilaria/project-/llm-prompts.md

 Considering both answers, we thought the best description to add was “architettura civile”.

-## 6️⃣ Missing information: wikidata link
+## 6️⃣ Missing information: Wikidata link

 We asked both ChatGPT and Gemini whether a Wikidata page about Teatro Massimo di Palermo existed, using the **zero-shot prompting technique** .